Hi, I’m Sara

 In my 20’s, my mom was diagnosed with ALS, a devastating and terminal disease.
 While I’ll never know the exact cause, I’ve learned that along with genetic pre-disposition, ALS and other neurodegenerative diseases have ties to environmental toxicant exposures.

 In my 30s, when we were ready to have children, it took us 4+ years before we were finally able to welcome our first daughter.
-I had no clue that the foods we were eating and the products we were using were exposing us to Endocrine Disrupting Chemicals (EDCs), which contribute to infertility.
+I had no clue that the foods we were eating and the products we were using were exposing us to Endocrine Disrupting Chemicals (EDCs), which contribute to infertility in men and women.

-Now in my 40’s, I’ve had several friends diagnosed with breast cancer.
+And in my 40’s, I had several friends diagnosed with breast cancer.
 This is not normal and we should not accept that this is our future!
-We can use our collective voices and purchasing power to send a strong message to companies that we demand safer products.
+We can use our collective voices and purchasing power to send a strong message to companies and regulatory agencies that we demand safer foods and products.

 If you are just beginning your lower tox living journey, welcome!
 As with everything new we learn about health, it’s progress over perfection – starting small, and consistently making smart swaps over time!